 optimum time for the best impact on Fishers Gin’s flavour and aroma.

-Some claim it has a curry-like fragrance.
+Some claim it has a smoked wood fragrance.
 To others, notes of celery and fennel.
-Some even find a slightly sour aroma.
-The sensation of taste is intricate and this is what lends Fishers Gin its sophisticated complexity.
+The sensation of taste is intricate and Spignel is what lends Fishers its complexity.

-This fine British aromatic was highly prized in Britain’s Victorian era, mainly due to the extreme difficulty in locating and harvesting it.
+This fine British aromatic was highly prized in Britain’s Victorian era, despite the extreme difficulty in locating and harvesting it.

 It is the most difficult part to obtain since the roots are so fibrous that they often break when pulled from the ground.
-Wood Aven lends a celery note to the gin, although like asparagus, it only reveals its scent to some noses.
+Wood Avens lends a fantastic smoky note to the gin, although much like asparagus, it only reveals its scent to some noses.

-This botanical can only be foraged at a very particular time in the year.
-As the name suggests, it is found in bog-like landscapes and its signature scent changes throughout the year, depending on when you pick it.
+This enigmatic plant can only be foraged at a very particular time of the year.
+As the name suggests, it is found in bog-like landscapes and its signature scent changes throughout the year, depending on when it is picked.

-It is extremely aromatic and has been described by many scents, although James our botanist states that more than anything, it “smells like Christmas”.
-An enigmatic plant as unpredictable as the ocean.
+It is extremely aromatic and its scent has been described in many ways, although James our botanist claims that more than anything, ‘it smells of Christmas’.